 The Bio Processing Innovation Centre remains open for clients who wish to access the facility, where additional safety protocols have been implemented to protect both staff and clients.
 Additionally, the pilot facility has received Health Canada approvals to produce hand sanitizers, which are currently being distributed to the Provincial Operations Centre and other Government of Alberta offices.

-The Bio-Industrial Opportunities Section provides technical and business development support for the development, scale-up and commercialization of non-food value-added products and applications.
+The Bio-Industrial Opportunities Section (BIOS) provides technical and industry development support for the development, scale-up and commercialization of non-food value-added products and applications.
 Adding value to Alberta’s biomass resources helps to create jobs, stimulate economic diversification and grow the provincial economy.

 A team of dedicated professionals can help you advance your bio-based project, from biomaterials and bio-based chemicals to bioenergy and natural health products.
 Our focuses include: